neoneye/newton-commander/source/docs/readme.txt

 delete a single file/folder, should preserver the Y position of the cursor

-F1 inspector

-Change permissions sheet

-Rework NSConnection code between parent process and child process to use NSXPCConnection.
-Not sure if this allows us to run as a different user.
-Create a proof of concept, where the child process runs as a different user.

 faster navigation.. navigating to parent dir is incredibly slow, compared to navigating into a subdir.